rclone/rclone/MANUAL.md

 Units having the rclone mount service specified as a requirement will see all files and folders immediately in this mode.

+### chunked reading ###

+--vfs-read-chunk-size will enable reading the source objects in parts.
+This can reduce the used download quota for some remotes by requesting only chunks from the remote that are actually read at the cost of an increased number of requests.

+When --vfs-read-chunk-size-limit is also specified and greater than --vfs-read-chunk-size, the chunk size for each open file will get doubled for each chunk read, until the specified value is reached.
+A value of -1 will disable the limit and the chunk size will grow indefinitely.

+With --vfs-read-chunk-size 100M and --vfs-read-chunk-size-limit 0 the following parts will be downloaded: 0-100M, 100M-200M, 200M-300M, 300M-400M and so on.
+When --vfs-read-chunk-size-limit 500M is specified, the result would be 0-100M, 100M-300M, 300M-700M, 700M-1200M, 1200M-1700M and so on.

+Chunked reading will only work with --vfs-cache-mode < full, as the file will always be copied to the vfs cache before opening with --vfs-cache-mode full.

 ### Directory Cache

 Using the `--dir-cache-time` flag, you can set how long a